Cerebral Palsy Life Expectancy

-The following health complications associated with cerebral palsy can influence lifespan:
+The following health complications associated with cerebral palsy can influence life expectancy:

 • Immobility